rachanahadke/Data_Analyst_Portfolio/Business_Insights_360/README.md

 - Evaluate marketing effectiveness.
 - Provide actionable insights to enhance decision-making.

-## Data
-This project utilizes a combination of internal and external datasets.
-Below are the main data sources:
-- **Sales Data**: Historical sales records with details such as product category, region, and time period.
-- **Marketing Data**: Information about campaigns, channels, and customer engagement.
-- **Customer Data**: Demographic and behavioral data of customers.
-- **Operational Data**: Performance metrics from various departments within the business.

 ## Methodology
 The following steps were followed in this project:
 1. **Data Collection**: Acquired data from various departments and verified the quality and completeness.